SFTtech/nyan/doc/nyan.md

 * **NyanPatch**: inherits from *NyanObject* and denominates a patch
   * Patches are created for exactly one *NyanObject*
   * Can modify member values of the assigned *NyanObject*
-  * Can modify the inheritance list of a *NyanObject* by adding and removing
+  * Can modify the **inheritance set** of a *NyanObject* by adding and removing elements
   * They can add new members, but not remove them
-* You can inherit from any *NyanObject* (-> from a *NyanPatch* as well).
+* A *NyanObject* can inherit from a set of *NyanObject*s (-> from a *NyanPatch* as well).
+  * Members of parent objects are inherited
+  * If there is a name clash, i. e. the same member name is defined by two parents, you must resolve it
+    * Qualify the parent name, the inherited members then have a prefix
+    * This effectively prevents the [diamond problem](https://en.wikipedia.org/wiki/Multiple_inheritance#The_diamond_problem) as no same-named members are allowed to inherit from
-  * When inheriting, existing values can be modified by += and = etc
+  * When inheriting, existing values can be modified by operators defined for the member type
-  * Member values are calculated accross the inheritance
+  * Member values are calculated accross the inheritance upwards
     * This allows a parent object patch to impact all children
     * When a value from a *NyanObject* is retrieved, walk up every time and sum up the value.